data-for-good-bg/data-for-good-bg.github.io/en/_posts/2021-03-14-teach-for-bulgaria.md

 ---
-title: Teach for Bulgaria / Predicting teacher vacancies using sparse data
+title: Teach for Bulgaria / Predicting teacher vacancies using statistical sampling
 date: 2021-03-14 00:00:00
 description: Teach for Bulgaria supports educational teams  and builds partnerships for the introduction of good practices in the education system in the country.
-We helped them predict future teacher vacancies using what sparse data was available.
+We helped them predict future teacher vacancies using statistical sampling techniques.
 featured_image: /assets/img/pages/school.jpg
 author: Magdalena Petrova
 lang: en